Mummy Punjabi

-Mummy Punjabi (माँ पंजाबी)is the 2011 film written and directed by Pammi Somal starring Kiron Kher, Kanwaljit Singh and Jackie Shroff in lead roles.
+Mummy Punjabi (माँ पंजाबी)is a 2011 film written and directed by Pammi Somal starring Kiron Kher, Kanwaljit Singh and Jackie Shroff in lead roles.

-Synopsis
+Plot

-Mummy Punjabi is a New Age Mother India, with today's grandeur, intensity, humour & emotions.
+Mummy Punjabi is a New Age Mother India, with today's grandeur, intensity, humour, and emotions.
 A complete family entertainer, wherein a Punjabi urban mother balances tradition with her own value system.